sillsdev/wesay/README.md

 #### USING VISUAL STUDIO ON WINDOWS

-In Windows, WeSay can be debugged using Visual Studio Community 2015.
+In Windows, WeSay can be debugged using Visual Studio.

 #### USING MONODEVELOP ON LINUX